skypjack/entt/docs/entity.md

 The `get` member function template gives direct access to the component of an entity stored in the underlying data structures of the registry.
-There exists also an alternative member function named `get_if` that returns a pointer to the component owned by an entity if any, a null pointer otherwise.
+There exists also an alternative member function named `try_get` that returns a pointer to the component owned by an entity if any, a null pointer otherwise.

 ## Observe changes